 Heat the butter, or oil in a heavy-based saucepan and fry the onion and garlic over a medium to low flame for 10 minutes.
 Once they are beginning to soften, make some space in the pan to add the spices and toasted them for a couple of minutes, before mixing to coat the onion and garlic.

-Add the chopped chillies and tomato purée, then the vegetable stock and finally the small cubes of beetroot, season, bring to the boil and simmer gently, with a lid half on the pan, for about 35 minutes or until the beetroot is just coated in the sauce.
+Add the chopped chillies and tomato purée, then the vegetable stock and finally the small cubes of beetroot and lentils.
+Season, then bring to the boil and simmer gently, with a lid half on the pan, for about 35 minutes or until the beetroot is just coated in the sauce.
 If the beetroots are getting dry, just add a little more water.
-Remove from the heat and stir through 150ml of yoghurt.
+Remove from the heat and stir through 200-250ml of yoghurt.
 Season to taste

 Pull the leaves off the coriander, and finally chop the stalk.
 Add the chopped coriander stalk and simmer for another minute.